Pascal Grenier for Cinetalk.net

 This is a comedy-thriller that feels (at times) like an Agatha Christie’s murder-mystery.
 There’s a fine balance between comic elements and many twists occurring inside the train that make this a thrilling ride.

 Silver Streak marked the first pairing of Gene Wilder and Richard Pryor, who were paired in three more films (including Hiller’s See No Evil Hear No Evil in 1989).

 In preparation for his daughter’s wedding, a dentist is drag by the groom’s father into a series of chases and misadventures.

 Once again, Hiller uses his formula of misadventures that escalates wildly and the results are rewarding.
 The chemistry between Alan Arkin, as the dentist, and Peter Falk (who claims to be a government agent) works very well.
 Both actors have seldom been as good as in a wild ride from New York to Central America.
 This is probably the director’s craziest and funniest film in an otherwise fine career.
 Avoid the soporific 2003 remake at all costs.

-The film was just released on Blu Ray by Criterion.
-It is worth every penny.
+The film was released on Blu Ray by Criterion.